 Make sure your property isn’t at risk by testing for the presence of radon.

-You can see on the Public Health radon map that there are high concentration levels of radon throughout Oxfordshire, especially in Headington, Banbury, and Chipping Norton.
+You can see on the UK Health Security Agency (formerly PHE) radon map that there are high concentration levels of radon throughout Oxfordshire, especially in Headington, Banbury, and Chipping Norton.
 However, the only true way to know if you have radon in the property is to purchase a radon test kit or special radon detectors online.

 There are two types of detectors that can be purchased.
 There is the 10 day radon detector which is normally used by someone who is looking to sell or purchase a property and needs quick results.
 The 3 month radon test kit provides more accurate readings, which is what we would always recommend.